cloudanswers/salesforce-glitches/README.md

 scenarios to cover:
 - validation rule on account address blocks geolocation generation
 - soap api does not allow passwords with & in them
+- weekly export with lightning files takes weeks to complete